jguegant/tech.blog/content/C++/sfinae-introduction.md

 	print(serialize(b)) # output: I am a B. print(serialize(c)) # output: I am a C.

-As you can see, during serialization, it comes pretty handy to be able to check if an object has an attribute and if to query the type of this attribute.
-In this case, it permits us to use the **serialize** method if available and fall back to the more generic method **str** otherwise.
+As you can see, during serialization, it comes pretty handy to be able to check if an object has an attribute and to query the type of this attribute.
+In our case, it permits us to use the **serialize** method if available and fall back to the more generic method **str** otherwise.
 Powerful, isn't it?
 Well, we can do it **in plain C++**!

 Here is the **C++14** solution mentionned in **Boost.Hana** documentation, using **is_valid**: